 But unfortunately, I may have some bad news for you.

-If you live in an urban or suburban area that is infested with House Sparrows, it may not be worth the effort to try and attract bluebirds and may even be dangerous for them!
+If you live in an urban or suburban area that is infested with House Sparrows, it may not be worth the effort to try and attract bluebirds.
+In fact, it may even be dangerous for them!

-Here’s a brief history of the relationship between bluebirds and the invasive, non-native bird House Sparrow:
+Here’s a brief history of the relationship between bluebirds and the invasive, non-native House Sparrow: